Porcelaine: Striking Appearance

 Porcelaine dog

-The Porcelaine is a scent hound with a fascinating history that traces back to 19th-century France.
-Descending from the now-extinct Montaimboeuf and the English Harrier, the Porcelaine was developed in France.
+The breed is a scent hound with a fascinating history that traces back to 19th-century France.
+Descending from the now-extinct Montaimboeuf and the English Harrier, it was developed in France.
 Breeders sought to create a scent hound with exceptional scenting abilities, physical endurance, and an elegant, porcelain-white coat.
-In the mid-19th century, the breed was officially recognized as the Porcelaine, named after its distinct coat color.
+In the mid-19th century, the breed was officially recognized and named after its distinct coat color.

 Characteristics: